Markdown Lint Tool (mdl)¶

 the documentation process.

-Why Use mdl
+Why Use mdl?¶

-Here are some key reasons why we use mdl
+Here are some key reasons why we use mdl in our daily work:

 -